shivraj-S-bhatti/umass-marketplace/README.md

-# UMass Marketplace
+# Everything UMass

 A student-only marketplace for buying and selling items on campus.
 Built with Spring Boot and React.

 ## 🎯 Overview

-UMass Marketplace is a closed, student-only marketplace designed to help UMass students buy and sell items safely on campus.
-The MVP focuses on creating listings, browsing items, and basic seller management.
+Everything UMass is a closed, student-only marketplace designed to help UMass students buy and sell items safely on campus.
+Features include marketplace listings, chat functionality, location-based maps, and trust scores.
+The platform serves as a Craigslist alternative specifically for the UMass community.

 ## 🏗️ Architecture